rust-lang/rust-wiki-backup/Meeting-weekly-2014-03-25.md

 - pnkfelix: nmatsakis and I have been talking about that, but I'm not sure what that means - I don't think we can really add new bounds post-1.0.
 - nmatsakis: I do like that proposal because it's good for handline uints, higher-kinded types, etc. Good place to write down a kind.
 I originally agreed with you, brson, but you'd have to make every type parameter only have the defaults to avoid having new automatic bounds appear post-1.0.
 - brson: Didn't mean to derail, but that helps.
-pnkfelix: FYI: we were above discusing this post: http://blog.pnkfx.org/blog/2014/03/13/an-insight-regarding-dst-grammar-for-rust/ (or this reddit discussion, I guess: http://www.reddit.com/r/rust/comments/20bfc1/dst_syntax_proposal_to_avert_a_bikeshed_use_type/ )
+pnkfelix: FYI: we were above discussing this post: http://blog.pnkfx.org/blog/2014/03/13/an-insight-regarding-dst-grammar-for-rust/ (or this reddit discussion, I guess: http://www.reddit.com/r/rust/comments/20bfc1/dst_syntax_proposal_to_avert_a_bikeshed_use_type/ )
 - brson: nrc, do you have the info you need for this?
 - nrc: Sounds like nobody really objects, so I'll write up an RFC and see if there are any wider objects.
-Doesn't block DST for now, so I can go forwad.
+Doesn't block DST for now, so I can go forward.
 - brson: Sounds good.

-# private fields by defaul
+# private fields by default

 - acrichto: Getting close to merging.
 One major alternative linked on the RFC.
 Idea was instead of "private everywhere", it's like class but calling class abstract instead.
-In his, field-level visiblity cannot be controlled fine-grained.
+In his, field-level visibility cannot be controlled fine-grained.
 Either all-public or all-private.
 Idea of an abstract struct or enum, where everything is private to a module.
 Everything abstract is private everything not is public.
 Few keywords to make it more terse.
 In my opinion, it sounds like something we could add on later, but I still feel private fields are the way to go.
 The argument was the we don't need field-level visibility, but I think we need it for the Formatter structure.
 Any opinions from others?
 - pcwalton: I agree with you.
 - nrc: I do as well.
 - nmatsakis: I think in the alternative proposal, it's the wrong defaults, since people have to type more to get what they usually want.
 I'm also worried about adding more modifiers.
 So, basically, I agree.